 While building various facilities, Gazprom is primarily concerned with preserving the unique nature of Yamal.
 Consequently, technological facilities occupy the least possible area.

-Impacts on the permafrost are reduced through such technologies as vapor-liquid heat stabilizers and thermally insulated pipes for wells.
+Impacts on the permafrost are reduced through such technologies as vapor-liquid heat stabilizers and heat-insulated pipes in wells.
 In-plant water recycling systems are used to eliminate pollution of water reservoirs and soil.

 Special crossings over utility lines are set up for free migration of deer.
 The environmental situation is continuously monitored.